MilesCranmer/SymbolicRegression.jl/docs/src/concepts.md

 ### Multiple Populations (Island Model)

-The search runs multiple independent populations in parallel.
+The search runs multiple independent populations in parallel (`populations`, default 31; each of which is a collection of `population_size` expressions, default 27).
 This enables massive parallelization where each population can evolve on separate CPU cores, while different populations explore different regions of the solution space.
-Periodically, good expressions migrate between populations, sharing discoveries while maintaining diversity.
+Periodically, good expressions migrate between populations (`fraction_replaced`, default 0.00036), mixing discoveries between them.
+The hall of fame is also used to re-populate populations (`fraction_replaced_hof`, default 0.0614), which helps keep the populations from forgetting the best discoveries.

 ### Age-Based Replacement

-Instead of replacing the worst expression, the algorithm replaces the oldest member of the population (or the two oldest for crossover).
+After an individual mutation or crossover, instead of replacing the worst expression, the algorithm replaces the oldest member of the population (or the two oldest for crossover).
 This "age-regularized" evolution prevents premature convergence and helps newer ideas get a chance to develop.

 ## Search Dynamics and Temperature